hyperledger-archives/grid-rfcs/0000-template.md

 Note that while precedent set by other distributed ledgers is some motivation, it does not on its own motivate an RFC.
-Please also take into consideration that Sawtooth sometimes intentionally diverges from common distributed ledger/blockchain features.
+Please also take into consideration that Grid sometimes intentionally diverges from common distributed ledger/blockchain features.

 # Unresolved questions